 Once it needs to be removed, using an adhesive remover may help minimise residue.

 The below steps may be easy to follow:

 - Start by inserting the safety pin through a bandage from the outside to the inside.

 - Close the safety pin and slide close the clasp.

-Making sure the second step is done is necessary so the patient won’t get scratches and pricks.
+Ensure the second step is followed so the patient won’t get scratches and pricks.

 Sterile Eye Pad

-This first aid kit material is oval-shaped that is made specifically for the eye socket.
+This first aid kit material is oval-shaped and made specifically for the eye socket.